Ghislaine Maxwell claims in jailhouse interview that photo of Prince Andrew with his accuser is fake: "I don't believe it's real for a second"

 "It's a fake.
 I don't believe it's real for a second, in fact I'm sure it's not," she states.
 "There's never been an original and further there is no photograph.
 I've only ever seen a photocopy of it."

-The late Queen Elizabeth II's youngest son has insisted he had never met Giuffre, and in a disastrous 2019 BBC interview also appeared to question the photo's authenticity.
+Andrew, the third child of the late Queen Elizabeth II, insisted he had never met Giuffre, and in a disastrous 2019 BBC interview also appeared to question the photo's authenticity.

 "I don't believe that photograph was taken in the way that has been suggested," he told the broadcaster at the time.
 "It's a photograph of a photograph of a photograph ...
 Nobody can prove whether or not that photograph has been doctored."

-Note: Correction: This story has been updated to reflect that Andrew is the third child of the late Queen Elizabeth II, not her youngest.